-- expression (4) shows that the average value of the product of the two signals over a symbol period has a constant value, which depends only of the transmission parameters V_0 , T_s and f_c and does not depend on the modulating signal; for $f_c >> f_s$ this integral is close to zero.
+- expression (4) shows that the average value of the product of the two signals over a symbol period has a constant value, which depends only of the transmission parameters $V_0$ , $T_s$ and $f_c$ and does not depend on the modulating signal.

 - these two signals compose the basis in the bi-dimensional space of the ASK&PSK modulated signals.
-Therefore, the value of the QAM demodulated signal, see later, is proportional to the modulating signal.
+Therefore, the values of the QAM demodulated signals, see later, are proportional to the modulating signals.

-- the energy of the bi-dimensional modulating signal over a symbol period is expressed by (5), and depends of the modulating levels, assuming that $V_0 = V_r$.
+- the energy of the bi-dimensional modulating signal over a symbol period is expressed by (5), and depends of the modulating levels, assuming that $V_0 = V_r$ .